 Texas Health and Human Services Executive Commissioner Kyle Janek

 Dr. Kyle Janek was appointed Texas health and human services executive commissioner on Sept.
 1, 2012, by Gov. Rick Perry.
 As head of the Texas Health and Human Services Commission, Dr. Janek provides leadership and strategic direction to the health and human services system in Texas.
-The executive commissioner oversees the operations of the five health and human services agencies, including more than 56,000 employees and combined annual budgets of $30 billion, serving more than 4 million Texans.
+The executive commissioner oversees the operations of the five health and human services agencies, including more than 56,000 employees and combined budgets of $73.9 billion, serving more than 4 million Texans.

 A lifelong Texan, Dr. Janek was born and raised in Galveston.
 After eight years in the Texas House of Representatives, he was elected to the Texas Senate in 2003, where he served for more than five years.